Chief procurement officer

 A chief procurement officer (CPO) undertakes an executive role within an enterprise, focusing on sourcing, procurement, and supply management.

 Typically, a CPO is responsible for the management, administration, and supervision of the company's acquisition programs.
 They may be in charge of the contracting services and may manage the purchase of supplies, equipment, and materials.
 It is often his or her responsibility to source goods and services and to negotiate prices and contracts.
 Many CPOs report to a director or directly to the chief executive officer (CEO) of their company.
-In some organisations the role is named chief acquisition officer, e.g. in the United States Department of Agriculture.
+In some organisations the role is named chief acquisition officer, e.g. in the United States Departments of Agriculture and of Labor.

 Focus of interest

 A chief procurement officer and their department will often be responsible for: